JosephTico/MonogameTemplateRider/README.md

 As Rider (still) does not have an official way of setting up Monogame projects, I created this template to build upon.

-What's missing is Asset Pipeline support, as I don't use it.
+~~What's missing is Asset Pipeline support, as I don't use it.~~ Not anymore!

 ##### To use the template: